Arangieskop

 Beauty: 5/5

-Difficulty (fitness): 7-8/10 (The distances per day aren’t massive, but the continuous, steep ascent and descent requires strong legs)
+Difficulty (fitness): 7–8/10 (The distances per day aren’t massive, but the continuous, steep ascent and descent require strong legs)

 Technical rating of trail: Standard trail walking with steep ascents and descents over rocky terrain.
 Sections of the trail are very exposed or badly eroded, which require balance and sure-footedness.